Solar in Your Community Challenge Resources

 Resources for Community Solar Project Development

-Developing a community solar project requires careful consideration and planning.
-The following is a list of resources designed to help Solar in Your Community Challenge project participants to understand the basics of community solar, different community solar business models, potential state and local policies that can impact a project, as well as the potential financial impacts of a project.
+The following list of resources is designed to help Solar in Your Community Challenge project participants to understand the basics of community solar, different community solar business models, potential state and local policies that can impact a project, as well as the potential financial impacts of a project.
 Challenge participants should carefully consider these issues when planning and developing the goals for their project, and consider these resources a “starting point” for their planning process.

 This guide is designed as a resource for those who want to develop community solar projects.
 By exploring the range of incentives and policies while providing examples of operational community solar projects, it will help communities to plan and implement successful local energy projects.